-Who wouldn’t want to be your own boss, set your own hours, and work where you wish?
+Who wouldn’t want to be his own boss, set his own hours, and sign contract templates for work with who he wishes?
 Freelancing sounds like a dream come true, and – for many – it is a huge improvement over long commutes and uninspired jobs with no hope of advancement.

 Before you start thinking that it’s a simple process, however, it’s important to know that most freelancers aren’t able to quit their day job for some time.
 Others choose to keep their 9-5 for stability or benefits, and never really transition over to freelancing.